arshiashaik/Angular-Notes/README.md

    - `angular.json`: Contains all the information related to the current workspace.
    - `.gitignore`
    - `.editorconfig`
-   - `.browserslistrc`: Configuration files and settings.
+   - `.browserslistrc`: his file has all the browsers our app supports or browser user wants his application to support  I) inside the src folder we will write all our code.
    - `src` folder: Contains all the user code.

 4. **Monorepo**:
    In Angular development, a monorepo refers to a single repository containing multiple projects or applications.
 This approach streamlines version control, dependency management, and code sharing across projects.
+Within a monorepo, each Angular application or library resides in its own directory, allowing for centralized configuration and easier collaboration among developers.

 5. **Inside the src Folder**:
    - `test.ts`: Used by Karma.